table of contents

 gpscorrelate is a program that acts on digital images in JPEG format, filling in the EXIF (Exchangeable Image File Format) fields related to GPS (Global Positioning System) information.
 Source for the GPS data is a GPX (GPS Exchange Format) file, which records GPS location information in an XML-based format.
 The act of filling those fields is referred to as correlation.

 If GPS data are available at the precise moment the image was taken (with a 1-second granularity) the GPS data are stored unmodified in EXIF fields.
 If they are not, linear interpolation of GPS data available at moments before and after the image was taken can be used.
-A measure of the approximate accuracy of the GPS location reading is preserved when written into the image.
+If the image contains sub-second time resolution, it is used to obtain a more accurate estimate of the position between the two points.
+Linear interpolation gives good results when points are close together, but if they are several kilometres apart (such as on an infrequently-sampled airplane track), it will introduce some error versus the great circle route an airplane normally flies.
+A measure of the approximate accuracy of the GPS location reading (based on the number of digits recorded in the track point) is preserved when written into the image through the denominator of rational value fields.
+A GPSDOP tag is also written for exact point matches when satellite HDOP information is available, providing a more dependable estimate of location accuracy.

 OPTIONS¶